My focus as an artist.

-My love for art was encouraged by my grandmother who was a self-taught artist and my mother who supported her children’s desires by encouraging us to pursue our talents.
+My love for art was encouraged by my grandmother who was a self-taught artist, my mother who supported her children’s desires by encouraging us to pursue our talents and my sister who is also an artist.
 So, at a young age, I pursued art and I fell in love with it.
 My faith in God and my art became an identity that I grabbed hold of throughout elementary, junior high and high school.
 At a young age, I spoke of becoming an art teacher and knew that one day I would.

 Good Changes but, a huge adjustment.

 The hardest part of all the changes in my life was being pulled away from things that kept me busy.
-Now that I look back on it, I was too busy.
-But, I thought that was what I needed to do.
+Now that I look back on it, I was too busy, but I thought that was what I needed to do.
 The world celebrates and reveres the busy person and the teaching professing is quite guilty of just that.
-At first, it felt like a burden of time as I waited for the healing to occur.
+At first, it felt like a burden of time as I waited for the changes and healing to occur.
 I felt useless, anxious, worthless and a burden to my husband.
-But, what I did not expect was the healing that occurred in my heart, soul, and mind while body healed.
-Things that I held onto so dearly, God was showing me were not important and were actually hurting me.
-So, now I see my life change as a gift from God.
-It’s not easy, but time is a gift.
-Ephesians 5:15 says, “Be very careful, then, how you live —not as unwise but as wise, 16 making the most of every opportunity, because the days are evil.”
+What I did not expect was the healing that occurred in my heart, soul, and mind while my body healed.
+Things that I held onto so dearly, I learned were not important and were actually hurting me.
+So, now I see my life change as a gift.

 Having as attitude of Thankfulness and gratitude allows joy to fill my heart.
-I have to make a choice everyday to walk in an attitude pleasing to God.
-I still battle with fatigue, body aches and a finicky digestive tract, but I start each day by saying “Good Morning, Lord.”
-He is my strength.
+I have to make a choice everyday to walk in an attitude of gratitude.

 You can view a few of the 50 drawings under Illustrations on this blog.
 It is a collection of drawings and writing inspired by God.